OTC Appetite Suppressant Similar to Phentermine

 Garcinia cambogia is one of the most popular weight loss supplements on the market right now.
 It supposedly works by increasing serotonin levels and reducing carbohydrate metabolism to suppress appetite.
 Hydroxycitric acid (HCA) is the active agent that produces these effects.

-A meta-analysis of 28 studies on the efficacy of HCA indicates that this supplement may produce moderate weight loss, but it the difference in weight loss between Garcinia cambogia users and placebo users was not clinically significant.
-The most common side effect of this supplement is gastrointestinal distress (nausea, diarrhea, etc.), but it can also cause headaches, irritability or even liver failure [6].
+A meta-analysis of 28 studies on the efficacy of HCA indicates that this supplement may produce moderate weight loss, but the difference in weight loss between Garcinia cambogia users and placebo users was not clinically significant.
+The most common side effect of this supplement is gastrointestinal distress (nausea, diarrhea, etc.), but it can also cause headaches, irritability, or even liver failure [6].

-⭐ HTLW VERDICT: It’s more-extensively studied than other OTC appetite suppressants and may be effective in producing moderate weight loss.
+HTLW VERDICT: It’s more extensively studied than other OTC appetite suppressants and may be effective in producing moderate weight loss.

 What do you think?
 Would you rather take a prescription or OTC appetite suppressant, or none at all?
 Share your thoughts with us in the comments section below!